 Planet Centred Forum moderators and their allies are presently taking stock of what we have achieved so far and the most useful direction for our energies going forward.
 All contributions to this discussion will be welcomed though it may not be possible to give personal responses.

-Our next one-day seminar will be held on Earth Day, Saturday 22nd April 2017, at Carrs Lane Centre, Birmingham B4 7SX.
+Our most recent one-day seminar was held on Earth Day, Saturday 22nd April 2017, at Carrs Lane Centre, Birmingham B4 7SX.